-Through the active participation of people with ALS and their families, we have made some significant advances.
+Through the active participation of people with ALS and the broader community, we have made some significant accomplishments together.

-- Supporting the creation of and securing funding for the National ALS Registry, a Centers for Disease Control registry of people with ALS that helps scientists understand the disease and its causes
+- Leading efforts to create and securing funding for the National ALS Registry and Biorepository, a Centers for Disease Control and Prevention database of people with ALS and biological samples that helps scientists understand the disease and its causes

 2020 Public Policy Priorities